blueloveTH/keras4torch/docs/docs/api_references/layers_api.md

 ### Custom KerasLayer

-In fact, what a `KerasLayer` do is to delay the instantiation to the first `module.forward()` call, thus it can get the output shape from its previous layer and decide how many channels should be created.
+In fact, what a `KerasLayer` do is to delay the module instantiation to the first `module.forward()` call, thus it can get the output shape from its previous layer and decide how many channels should be created.

 To write your own `KerasLayer` for automatic shape inference, you need to subclass `KerasLayer` and implement its abstract method `build()`, as the source code shown below.